krystalcampioni/accessible-color-schemes/README.md

 > This project is far from perfect, and if you see any areas where it could be improved, feel free to submit a pull request ♥️

-You can find the presentation slides for this project [here](https://krystalcampioni.github.io/accessible-color-schemes/slides)
+You can play around with the prototype [here](https://krystalcampioni.github.io/accessible-color-schemes/), and  check the presentation slides for this project [here](https://krystalcampioni.github.io/accessible-color-schemes/slides)